 Open houses provide opportunities for students and parents to visit Catholic secondary school campuses.
 Open houses may include tours, special programs, and demonstrations.
 The format of the open house is interactive, and parents and students will have the opportunity to ask questions.

 All students who plan to attend a Catholic secondary school must take the placement test at the secondary school they plan to attend.
-The test is scheduled for Saturday, December 9, 2017, 9 a.m to 12:30 p.m.
-Students need to bring $10 and two #2 pencils.
+This test is free of charge.
+The test is scheduled for Saturday, December 8, 2018, 9 a.m to 12:30 p.m.
+Students should bring two #2 pencils.
 The placement test is timed and generally takes three hours.
 Extended time of up to one and a half hours may be granted to students with special needs with appropriate documentation sent from the elementary school to the secondary school three weeks prior to the test date.
-(Please note that if the High School Placement Test is cancelled due to inclement weather, it will be rescheduled for the following Saturday – December 16, 2017 – in December.)
+(Please note that if the High School Placement Test is cancelled due to inclement weather, it will be rescheduled for the following Saturday – December 15, 2018.)

 The placement test helps Catholic secondary schools determine the most appropriate course work and academic path for meeting the needs of individual students.
 The placement test is only one of several tools used for academic placement.
 There are many variables that help determine whether or not students are accepted into the secondary school of their choice.
 Taking the placement test does not guarantee admission to a Catholic secondary school.